 “Those who have been objects of others’ reports are now telling their own stories.
 As they do so, they define the ethic of our times: an ethic of voice, affording each a right to speak her own truth, in her own words.”

 Often I think about our stories.
 That is our pain story.
-The story we tell ourselves about our pain, our beliefs about pain, its meaning in our lives, how we cope, how we don’t cope and what impact it has had over the course of our lives.
+The story we tell ourselves about our pain, our beliefs about pain, it’s meaning in our lives, how we cope, how we don’t cope and what impact it has had over the course of our lives.
 And of course, this changes over time.
 As does our self-identity.
-Many time how I reflect about pain and my relation to it, I do so in writing in order to collect my thoughts.
+Many times how I reflect on pain and my relation to it, I do so in writing in order to collect my thoughts.
 Outside of the impact and emotional toll… what exactly is my relation to this pain I am in?
 What belief system have I developed around it?
 (See: Chronic pain story Part III)

 And there is a lot of power in writing out our chronic pain truths.
 The sort of truths that many people are not willing to let us talk about.
 It is the sort of thing people are not comfortable hearing.
 But writing it out and laying it out; the actual impact of pain, the entire emotional toll, what suffering means to you, what compromises you have had to make, what you have had to do to cope… are all parts of your pain story that matter and mean something.